 Makku Soren was only 16 but she was already married and 8 months pregnant when she arrived at Prem Jyoti Community Hospital.
-Within minutes she delivered a premature 4 1/2 pound baby boy.
+Within minutes she delivered a premature 4 and a half pound baby boy.

 She and her 18-year-old husband were advised that it would be best to transfer to a more specialized medical facility, but they told the hospital staff that they struggled to have enough money to eat, let alone enough to pay for the baby’s medical care.
 The father was ready to take both mother and baby home immediately, but the infant was completely dependent on oxygen and IV fluids.
 After much persuasion and assurance from Prem Jyoti staff regarding the waiving of all fees, he agreed to keep the baby at the hospital for treatment.

-Prem Jyoti, like each EHA hospital, must carefully determine when patients are unable to pay for medical care, and it is only through generous donations and careful financial management that they are able to waive all or part of patients' fees.
-If you feel led to give toward needy patients' medical care, click here.
+Prem Jyoti, like each EHA hospital, must carefully determine when patients are unable to pay for medical care, and it is only through generous donations and careful financial management that they are able to waive all or part of patients’ fees.
+If you feel led to give toward needy patients’ medical care, go to our donation page.

 Meanwhile, the newborn struggled with the strength to suck well and he developed severe sepsis and jaundice.
 He was started on high-end antibiotics and phototherapy, and the caring staff monitored him closely.
 Every day, the baby’s father came and asked to take the infant home, and every day the staff assured him that the baby was receiving critical care at no cost to him.

 Slowly the baby gained enough strength to breastfeed, and his infection cleared up.
 By the time he was discharged for home, he was active and feeding well.
 The entire Prem Jyoti staff rejoiced that this little life was saved through their loving care and God’s intervention through their prayers.